dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-05-thinking-about-donations.md

 [^1]: See [Edlin, Gelman, and Kaplan](https://www.nber.org/papers/w13562.pdf) who refer to Blais (2000)

-[^2]: For example, contemporary presidential campaigns usually raise about a Billion dollars.
+[^2]: For example, contemporary presidential campaigns usually raise about a billion dollars.
 They also usually get about 60-70 million votes, meaning that about \\$15 is spent per vote for that candidate.
 But this assumption of linearity breaks down if you think about what happens if a candidate spends \\$0, or \\$2 billion; would they really get 0 or all the votes?
 Certainly not, because campaign spending (probably) exhibits diminishing marginal returns: the last voter you buy is far more expensive than the first.

 [^3]: I think of this as a variant of a [Fermi Problem](https://en.wikipedia.org/wiki/Fermi_problem)